vyos/vyos-documentation/docs/ch11-services.rst

   set service broadcast-relay disable

-**NOTE:** You can run the UDP broadcast relay service on multiple routers connected to a subnet.
+.. note:: You can run the UDP broadcast relay service on multiple routers connected to a subnet.
 There is **NO** UDP broadcast relay packet storm!

 .. _ddclient: http://sourceforge.net/p/ddclient/wiki/Home/
 .. _RFC2136: https://www.ietf.org/rfc/rfc2136.txt